-- They will encourage the employer and the local to make application to the Human Rights Tribunal under section 42 of the Human Rights Code to obtain approval for a "special program" that would serve to attract and retain Aboriginal employees. - The parties will assist the employer and the local as requested in the application for and implementation of a "special program" consistent with this Letter of Understanding.
+- 1. They will encourage local boards of education and the local teacher unions to make application to the Human Rights Tribunal under section 42 of the Human Rights Code to obtain approval for a "special program" that would serve to attract and retain Aboriginal employees. - 2.
+The parties will encourage local boards of education and local teacher unions to include layoff protections for Aboriginal employees in applications to the Human Rights Tribunal. - 3.
+The parties will assist local boards of education and the local teacher unions as requested in the application for and implementation of a "special program" consistent with this Letter of Understanding.